abikirkham/girls-get-tattoos/README.md

      ```

 5. **Session Storage**:
-   - Ensure credentials are securely stored in session or database.
-Avoid hardcoding sensitive data.
+   - Ensure credentials are securely stored in Heroku database.
+Avoid hardcoding sensitive data in env.py.

 6. **Django Views and URLs**:
    - Users access the consultations page (`/consultations`) to: